shaiHala/shaiHala/README.md

 ---

 ## 🔥 Featured Projects
+- **🔹 SharePoint Automation**
+  Created custom SharePoint workflows to streamline internal processes and improve collaboration.

+- **🔹 Face Detection Plugin **
+  Engineered native Kotlin/Swift plugins with Capacitor for real-time face and landmark detection in hybrid mobile apps.

+- **🔹 Zakat Calculator Web App**
+  Developed a web-based Zakat calculator using HTML, CSS, and JavaScript with Lodash.
+Designed to help users easily input financial figures and instantly determine Zakat obligations based on nisab thresholds.
+The app emphasized simplicity, accuracy, and responsive UX.

 - **🔹 Property Booking Platform with External Integrations**
-  Built a robust real estate and rental booking platform with Laravel and JavaScript.
-Integrated Guesty APIs and Google Cloud Storage for property sync and media handling.
+  Built a full-featured property booking application with SEO optimization.
+The backend was developed using Spring Boot microservices integrated with Google Cloud Storage and Guesty APIs.
+The customer-facing website was created using Laravel, JavaScript, and Lodash, while the admin dashboard was built with React for real-time property and booking management.

 - **🔹 Hotel Booking Website & Admin Dashboard**
   Developed a hotel booking platform with a public-facing reservation site and an internal admin panel using Laravel and MySQL.
 Implemented availability calendars, booking flows, and property management.

-- **🔹 Face Detection Plugin – Edaa**
-  Engineered native Kotlin/Swift plugins with Capacitor for real-time face and landmark detection in hybrid mobile apps.

-- **🔹 SharePoint Automation – Qatar University**
-  Created custom SharePoint workflows to streamline internal processes and improve collaboration.

-- **🔹 Club Management App – DEV-GROUP**
+- **🔹 Club Management App **
   Delivered a full-stack sports club management platform using Spring Boot (microservices) and AngularJS.

-- **🔹 Remote SaaS Projects – 01 Communication**
+- **🔹 Remote SaaS Projects  **
   Developed full-stack SaaS applications using React, Laravel, and Spring Boot with a focus on SEO, testing, and performance.

 ---